cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ![Start switching to draft snapshot](/images/tfc/1-5.png "In the Start switching to draft snapshot dialog confirm that you want to start switching.")

-To complete the switch, click **Complete switch** button.
+To complete the switch, click the **Complete switch** button.
 In the case of Confluence content impact, the following actions are taken during the switch to update Confluence content.

 | SKOS Concept changes      | Confluence content actions |
 | ------------------------- | -------------------------- |